AmadiJohn/Champions_League_Analytics/README.md

 Insights
 - 2.66 average goals per final is relatively low, confirming that finals tend to be defensively disciplined encounters.
-- This average is below the typical league match average of approximately 2.7–3.0 goals, reinforcing the "finals are tight" narrative.
+- This average is below the typical league match average of approximately 2.7–3.0 goals, reinforcing the finals are tight narrative.
 - Combined with the scoreline data, it suggests most finals are decided by a single goal margin, making them closely contested.

 6. Attendance Trend Over Time